 Leo Fender: The History and Legacy of the Man Behind the Guitars

 Leo Fender’s history and legacy, profound as they may be, have the plainest of origins—for one, he was literally born in a barn.
 Despite this, he inarguably revolutionized music as we know it, holding almost as many ingenious patents as years he was alive.
-To me, Leo’s story is inspiration of the highest caliber—a true testimony to the power of passion and perseverance.
+Leo’s story is inspiration of the highest caliber—a true testimony to the power of passion and perseverance.

 The Early Days

-Before I knew much about Leo Fender, I would have guessed —drawing from his clear intuition for the guitar craftsmanship— that he came from a long line of luthiers in a similar vein as Gibson and Martin.
+One might guess —drawing from his clear intuition for the guitar craftsmanship— that Leo Fender came from a long line of luthiers in a similar vein as Gibson and Martin.
+But, not only were neither of his parents in the music business, Leo Fender himself was never a guitarist.

-For a little historical context, radio broadcasting was in its earliest experimental stages when Leo was born.
+Radio broadcasting was in its earliest experimental stages when Leo was born.
 The first commercial radio broadcasts happened in 1920, just two years before he was awed by his uncle’s homemade device.
 Radios, amplifiers, pickups—electronic gizmos in general—were all in their infancy.
 To be on the leading edge of this technology then would be like developing VR and AI today.

 And Leo?
 He was a self-taught pioneer, a mastermind tinkering in his workshop in his spare time—yet an altogether humble, hardworking fellow whose interest in electronics would radically alter musical history.